Content on this page was generated by AI and has not been manually reviewed.

 How NAT traversal technologies work

 To cross network boundaries, VPN services and real-time apps rely on three main technologies: STUN, TURN, and ICE.
+Vpn in microsoft edge: how to use a vpn in edge browser, setup, extensions, edge secure network, and privacy tips 2026

 • STUN Session Traversal Utilities for NAT: A lightweight protocol that helps a client discover its public address and determine the type of NAT it’s behind.
 It’s great for learning information, but it doesn’t always help with establishing a direct path when both ends are behind symmetric NATs.